-If you are a military reservist returning to your job after active military duty, you will be treated as if you had been continuously employed during your active duty period.
+If you’re a military reservist returning to your job after active military duty, you’ll be treated as if you had been continuously employed during your active duty period.
 See the section called “Who can take FMLA leave?”

 What counts as a serious health condition?

 There’s more than one way to define a serious health condition.
 It can mean any illness, injury, impairment, or physical or mental condition that involves any period of illness or treatment connected with inpatient care.
-This means at least one overnight stay in a hospital, hospice, or residential health-care facility, and any period of illness or treatment which involves incapacity afterward — which means the person cannot work, go to school, or perform regular activities.
+This means at least one overnight stay in a hospital, hospice, or residential health-care facility, and any period of illness or treatment which involves incapacity afterward (the person cannot work, go to school, or perform regular activities).

-But a serious health condition does not always mean a hospital stay.
+But a serious health condition doesn’t always mean a hospital stay.
 It may also be a condition that has ongoing treatment, which includes any length of incapacity due to any of the following:

 - A health condition (including treatment and recovery from it) that lasts more than 3 days in a row, and any treatment after that.
 It includes any length of incapacity related to that same condition, and must also involve:

 - Being treated 2 or more times by or under the supervision of a health care provider, or